Court won’t revive state fraud charges against Manafort

 A four-judge panel in the state’s intermediate appeals court ruled that Manhattan prosecutors failed to show that the state charges they brought against Manafort last year warranted an exception to state double jeopardy protections.

-Manhattan Judge Maxwell Wiley had reached the same conclusion in December, explaining at the time that “the law of double jeopardy in New York state provides a very narrow window for prosecution.”
+Manhattan Judge Maxwell Wiley reached the same conclusion in December, explaining at the time that “the law of double jeopardy in New York state provides a very narrow window for prosecution.”
+In its ruling, the appellate panel praised Wiley’s “well-reasoned analysis.”

 Prosecutors contended that the state charges qualified for an exception because they were meant to prevent “very different kinds” of harm than the federal charges that landed Manafort behind bars and that Wiley had taken an “exceedingly broad view” in reaching his decision.